Tennis Drills

 Pressure Tiebreaker

 Two players play a first-to-seven tiebreaker.
-Coach calls scoreboard pressure scenarios ("4-4 in a third-set tiebreaker, you serve") and runs the breaker live.
-Reset and run again with the other player serving.
-Builds the late-match composure that decides three-set matches and Saturday tournament finals.
+Coach calls scoreboard pressure scenarios ("4-4 in a third-set tiebreaker, you serve") and runs the breaker live, then resets and runs again with the other player serving.

 What Is the 80/20 Rule in Tennis?